Twitter (TWTR) Q2 2017 Results - Earnings Call Transcript

 Douglas T. Anmuth - JPMorgan Securities LLC

 Thanks for taking the question.
 You guys talked about the very strong debut for video at the Digital Content NewFronts.
-I was just hoping you could give us some more color around some of your more recent discussions at CAN (34:31) a few weeks ago.
+I was just hoping you could give us some more color around some of your more recent discussions at Cannes a few weeks ago.
 Just given that linearity seems to be improving, is it fair to say that you have better visibility in the pipeline in the back half and into the holiday season?
 And what else are advertisers looking to see from you so you can regain your share of spend there?
 Thanks.

 Anthony Noto - Twitter, Inc.

-So the thing I'd say about our progression with advertising conversations – I'll give you a comparison between CES and CAN.
-(34:56) Both events are where we spent a lot of time with the senior leadership of our advertising partners and the senior leadership of Twitter.
+So the thing I'd say about our progression with advertising conversations – I'll give you a comparison between CES and Cannes.
+Both events are where we spent a lot of time with the senior leadership of our advertising partners and the senior leadership of Twitter.

-They also think that focus and clarity is important for them to understand, so they know why they should partner with Twitter as it relates to our overall audience growth and (35:19).
+They also think that focus and clarity is important for them to understand, so they know why they should partner with Twitter as it relates to our overall audience growth and mission that we drive.

-The second thing that's really important is that they understand now that the product changes that (35:25) is driving sustained growth, but wasn't the case 18 months ago.
-In addition to that, we've seen a significant increase in our average cost per engagement based on a number of factors, but that's also increased significant value.
+The second thing that's really important is that they understand now that the product changes that we're making is driving sustained growth, but wasn't the case 18 months ago.
+In addition to that, we've seen a significant increase in our average cost per engagement based on a number of factors.
+That's also increased significant value.

 And then last, they understand the challenges that we have in the marketplace to make sure that we're delivering ROI in a measurable way every day.
-We can measure ROI with brand studies and marketing analysis (35:51), and our goal is to continue to drive (35:55) a return analysis on a high frequent basis in a reliable way with third-party audits and third-party validation.
+We can measure ROI with branding studies and marketing analysis, and our goal is to continue to drive a return analysis on a high frequent basis in a reliable way with third-party audits and third-party validation.
 So we're committed to that measurability and that transparency as well.

-I will say that in January and February the conversations we were having (36:11) upfront deals (36:14) partnering in a bigger way, and walking them through all of that that I just mentioned.
+I will say that in January and February the conversations we were having alongside the upfront deals were about how do we get back to partnering in a bigger way, and walking them through all of that that I just mentioned.

-Then we got the candid (36:19) discussions about how can we do more together given how much we've improved over the last six months.
-I want to emphasize, these are meetings with 20 to 40 advertisers (36:27) thousands of advertisers.
+Then we got the candid discussions about how can we do more together given how much we've improved over the last six months.
+I want to emphasize, these are meetings with 20 to 40 advertisers and agencies, not just thousands of advertisers.
 So we're chipping away at our most important advertising clients, and it's having an impact on our results.
 But it's still very early, and we're encouraged by the progress that we're making with the advertisers.

 In terms of visibility, we talked about the fact that we only have 32 of these upfront deals, so we're still very much competing for end market dollars, and our visibility is about 30 days.
 So while we're encouraged by all the trends, we're still chipping away at getting incremental commitments on upfront dollars.
 The new front dollars are commitments that are in the back half of the year, and that has increased.
 But it's still very early (37:05).